top of page

 What is Caraway?

-Caraway is commonly used in rye bread, sauerkraut, pickles, and spiced cheeses.
-Its essential oils add aroma and aid digestion.
-It’s a versatile seed that complements both sweet and savoury recipes and is often used in spice blends, soups, and meat dishes.
+Caraway is a versatile seed prized in rye breads, sauerkraut, pickles, and spiced cheeses.
+Its essential oils lend a distinctive aroma and aid digestion.
+Equally at home in sweet or savoury recipes, caraway is often featured in spice blends, soups, and meat dishes.

 Facts about Caraway